stefanbohacek/fediverse-share-button/README.md

 Let your site's visitors share your work with the fediverse!

 You can see a demo at [fediverse-share-button.stefanbohacek.dev](https://fediverse-share-button.stefanbohacek.dev/).
-For a list of supported platforms, [visit my blog](https://stefanbohacek.com/blog/making-fediverse-apps-for-everyone/#sharing-dialog).
+For a list of supported platforms, [read below](#q-which-platforms-are-supported).

 ## Features